Adarsh19Yadav/Dino_Game/README.md

 ## How to Use

-1. Download "index.html" , "style.css" , "script,js" each file in one folder
+1. Download or press CTRL+SHIFT+S "index.html" , "style.css" , "script,js" each file in one folder
 2. Now simply open "index.html" file in your browser.
 3. Experience the game!